joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/07/18/espanol/estilos-de-vida/modern-love-bumble-citas.html

 **What the US and Canada Can Expect from the Wildfire Smoke This Weekend**\
-`The smoke isn’t going away, but where it affects air quality will shift over the next few days.`\
+`The smoke isn’t going away, but where it affects air quality will shift over the next few days.
+Conditions were improving Saturday for parts of the Northeast, a forecaster said.`\
 https://www.nytimes.com/2026/07/18/weather/canada-wildfires-smoke-updates-today.html

 **France vs. England: Who’s No. 3?**\